 Personas shed light on the different ways — and reasons — people buy and use your product.
 Backed by extensive research, an effective one can help you meet the needs of those target audiences by guiding your product’s development.
 Just take it from Aesop’s endearing tortoise.
 In the same way this character taps into our emotions to moralize diligence over haste, user personas build empathy for your customers.
 They bring real people back to the center of what you do and encourage you to advocate for them on their behalf.

 First, there are no hard and fast rules around how many user personas you need to create.
 It all depends on the amount of data you collect — and the goals your product aims to meet.
-That said, we recommend developing anywhere from three to five distinct personas to represent your product’s core customer base.
+That said, we recommend developing anywhere from three to five distinct brand personas to represent your product’s core customer base.

 Like our friend the tortoise, user personas are, of course, make-believe.
 But the most effective ones are based on real-world research you’ve gathered out in the field.
-To build the foundation of your user personas, begin by collecting as much information as you can about your target audience.
+To build the foundation of your brand personas, begin by collecting as much information as you can about your target audience.
 Interviewing customers, holding focus groups, deploying online surveys, and observing your users in action are all great first steps.
 Just keep in mind that accuracy is everything here.
 The more factual information you’re able to gather, the more valuable your personas will be.

-So, you’ve compiled all your data — and if we had to guess — there’sa lot of it.
+So, you’ve compiled all your data — and if we had to guess — there’s a lot of it.
 How do you distill this information in a meaningful way?
 Here at Big Human, we tend to opt for function over fluff.
 That means that whether we’re building a brand personality or developing a positioning strategy, use cases always serve as our guiding light.
-Our approach to putting meat on the bones of our user personas is no different, which is why we suggest identifying the behavioral variables outlined below.
+Our approach to putting meat on the bones of our brand personas is no different, which is why we suggest identifying the behavioral variables outlined below.

 Activities: What does the user actually do with the product?
 How often and to what extent?

 Attitudes: How does the user think about the product domain and technology?